- Is It Still Okay to Stay With Windows 7?

 5 Reasons to Upgrade to Windows 10 From Windows 7

-Reason 1: Doubly Secure
+Reason 1: You Will Be More Secure

 Compared to Windows 7, Windows 10 is doubly secure.
 With the latter, you will have the built-in Windows Security app.
-Moreover, the OS has been hardwired to protect you against ransomware that uses Controlled folder access.
+Moreover, the OS has been hardwired to protect you against ransomware that uses controlled folder access.
 As such, you can rest easy knowing that you have secured files.
 Moreover, any program without proper access won’t be able to modify anything.

 Reason 2: Your Old Hardware Can Run Windows 10

 As long as your hardware is not a decade old, it will still be able to run Windows 10.
 You would be surprised to discover that the minimum requirements for the operating system are not too high.
 In most cases, minor changes like a new SSD will do the trick.

 Reason 3: You Can Use the Latest Secure Browsers

 Eventually, Firefox, Chrome, and other browsers will stop providing support for Windows 7.
 On the other hand, if you upgrade to Windows 10, you’ll get the latest security and functionality features for web browsers.
 What’s more, you’ll enjoy the Chromium Engine-based browser of Windows 10, Microsoft Edge.

 Also Read: What is the Best Internet Browser?

 Windows 10 introduces a host of innovative features, such as the virtual assistant Cortana, the Microsoft Store, the improved Start menu, and the ability to switch between desktop and tablet modes.
 Regular updates bring additional features and improvements to enhance your productivity and enjoyment.